Lashkar-e-Taiba: Role in India-Pakistan relations

 LeT attacks have increased tensions in the already contentious relationship between India and Pakistan.
 Part of the LeT strategy may be to deflect the attention of Pakistan's military away from the tribal areas and towards its border with India.
 Attacks in India also aim to exacerbate tensions between India's Hindu and Muslim communities and help LeT recruitment strategies in India.

 LeT cadres have also been arrested in different cities of India.
 On 27 May, a LeT militant was arrested from Hajipur in Gujarat.
 On 15 August 2001, a LeT militant was arrested from Bhatinda in Punjab.
 Mumbai police's interrogation of LeT operative, Abu Jundal revealed that LeT has planned 10 more terror attacks across India and he had agreed to participate in these attacks.
 A top US counter-terrorism official, Daniel Benjamin, in a news conference on 31 July 2012, told that LeT was a threat to the stability in South Asia urging Pakistan to take strong action against the terror outfit.
 Interrogation of Jundal revealed that LeT was planning to carry out aerial attacks on Indian cities and had trained 150 paragliders for this.
 He knew of these plans when he visited a huge bungalow in eastern Karachi where top LeT men, supervised by a man called Yakub were planning aerial and sea route attacks on India.

+In August 2026, Rizwan Hanif, an LeT operative, publicly admitted while addressing his supporters in a speech that Indian agents killed more than 30 LeT operatives across various parts of Pakistan.